Questions regarding the paper submission and review process can be directed to the Technical Papers Staff at email@example.com at any time.

 Presentation Preference: The presentation options are “oral or poster acceptable” and “poster only”.
-Choosing the “poster only” option indicates that you would rather be rejected than accept an oral presentation.
-The “Oral Only” option has been removed, as historically the TPC committee finds many Oral Only submissions to be more suitable for posters.
 The committee has the final say on presentation types, though every effort is made to honor authors’ choices.
 Note: Postdeadline papers are strictly oral.

 The program committee has scheduled both oral and poster sessions.
 The abstract and summary of both oral and poster papers are published in the same manner in the Conference Program and the Technical Digest.
 On the electronic submission form, all authors will be asked for their presentation format preference.